 Fair Value Measurements Using

 (In millions) Total Quoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3)

 Assets

-Investments \$ 33.9 \$ 27.1 \$ 6.8 \$ -
+Investments \$ 33.9 \$ 27.1 \$ 6.8 \$

 Derivative assets 7.1 .6 6.5

-Bank drafts 14.1 14.1 - -
+Bank drafts 14.1 14.1 -

 Liabilities

-Cross-currency swap \$ 10.3 \$ - \$ 10.3 \$ -
+Cross-currency swap \$ 10.3 \$ - \$ 10.3 \$

 Derivative liabilities 3.6 - 3.6 -

 Contingent consideration liabilities 7.6 - 7.6

 Investments include fixed income securities (primarily U.S. government and corporate debt securities) measured at fair value using quoted prices/bids and a money market fund measured at fair value using net asset value.
-As of April 2, 2022, investments of \$0.4 million and \$32.1 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the unaudited Condensed Consolidated Balance Sheets.
+As of July 2, 2022, investments of \$0.3 million and \$31.2 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the unaudited Condensed Consolidated Balance Sheets.
 As of January 1, 2022, investments of \$0.5 million and \$33.4 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the unaudited Condensed Consolidated Balance Sheets.
 As of January 1, 2022, investments of \$0.5 million and \$33.4 million were included in "Cash and cash equivalents" and "Other current assets," respectively, in the unaudited Condensed Consolidated Balance Sheets.
 Derivatives that are exchange-traded are measured at fair value using quoted market prices and classified within Level 1 of the valuation hierarchy.
 Derivatives measured based on foreign exchange rate inputs that are readily available in public markets are classified within Level 2 of the valuation hierarchy.
 Bank drafts (maturities greater than three months) are valued at face value due to their short-term nature and were included in "Other current assets" in the unaudited Condensed Consolidated Balance Sheets.

 Contingent consideration liabilities relate to estimated earn-out payments associated with certain acquisitions completed in 2022 and 2021.
-These payments are based on the respective acquired company achieving agreed upon performance targets and are estimated based on the expected payments related to these targets as of April 2, 2022.
+These payments are dependent on the respective acquired company achieving certain post-acquisition performance targets and are recorded based on the expected payments as of July 2, 2022.
 We have classified these liabilities as Level 3.

-In addition to the investments described above, we also hold venture investments in privately held companies and utilize the measurement alternative for equity investments that do not have readily determinable fair values, measuring these investments at cost less impairment plus or minus observable price changes in orderly transactions.
-The total carrying values of our venture investments were \$55.8 million and \$52.0 million as of April 2, 2022 and January 1, 2022, respectively, and included in "Other assets" in the unaudited Condensed Consolidated Balance Sheets.
+In addition to the items described above, we also have made venture investments in privately held companies and utilize the measurement alternative for equity investments that do not have readily determinable fair values, measuring them at cost less impairment plus or minus observable price changes in orderly transactions.
+The total carrying value of our venture investments was approximately \$58 million and \$52 million as of July 2, 2022 and January 1, 2022, respectively, and included in "Other assets" in the unaudited Condensed Consolidated Balance Sheets.